deontologician/restnavigator/README.md

 }
 ```

-(This may take a moment because asking for the links causes the HALNavigator to
-actually request the resource from the server).
+(This may take a moment because asking for the links causes the HALNavigator to actually request the resource from the server).

-Here we can see that the links are organized by their relation type (the key),
-and each key corresponds to a new HALNavigator that represents some other
+Here we can see that the links are organized by their relation type (the key), and each key corresponds to a new HALNavigator that represents some other resource.
-resource.
-Relation types are extremely important in restful apis: we need them
-to be able to determine what a link means in relation to the current resource,
-in a way that is automatable.
+Relation types are extremely important in restful apis: we need them to be able to determine what a link means in relation to the current resource, in a way that is automatable.

+## GET requests

-In addition, the root has some state associated with it which you can get in two
+In addition, the root has some state associated with it which you can get in two different ways:
-different ways:

 ```python
 >>> N() # cached state of resource (obtained when we looked at N.links)